Eetezadi/wordpress-click2share/readme.txt

 = Why use this plugin? =

-Click 2 Share is designed to seamlessly integrate with your blog; this plugin enables visitors to effortlessly share your content on top social media platforms like Meta Threads with just a single click.
-Embed Click 2 Share into your posts and watch your content visibility and visitor engagement soar.
+Click 2 Share is designed to seamlessly integrate with your blog; this plugin enables visitors to effortlessly share your content on top social media platforms Meta Threads, X (formely Twitter) and Reddit with just a single click.
 Simple to use yet powerful in impact, Click 2 Share is an essential tool for bloggers aiming to expand their digital footprint and attract more viewers.

 = Which Social media platforms are supported? =

-Currently, only Meta Threads is supported.
-In the future X (former Twitter) will be also added and maybe others depending on popularity.
+Currently, Meta Threads, X (former Twitter) and Reddit are supported.
 Let me know if you are looking to support a specific platform!

 = Can I customize the Click 2 Threads block? =